RagnarB83/ash-documentation/docs/_build/html/_sources/QM-MM-protein.rst.txt

 **2. Read coordinates and forcefield into ASH**

 Here we will read in the coordinates and forcefield files from the classical system preparation.
+The coordinates can be read-in in multiple ways: e.g. from a previous ASH-file on disk (file.ygg), an XYZ-file (XMol format, file.xyz), a PDB-file (See :doc:`coordinate-tools` on reading/writing PDB-files), or even a Chemshell fragment file (file.c).

 .. code-block:: python